Filtrations of Tope Spaces of Oriented Matroids: Introduction

 The last filtration derives from Quillen's augmentation filtration \cite{Quillen}, which was originally used in \cite{RS} in the case of orientations of the uniform matroid $U_{n, n+1}$.
 The usual Quillen's augmentation filtration is defined on $(\mathbb{Z}/2\mathbb{Z})[V]$, the group algebra of a $\Ztwo$-vector space $V$.
 For a general oriented matroid $M$, denote its underlying matroid by $\underline{M}$.
 The collection of topes of $M$ {\em adjacent} to a complete flag of flats of $\underline{M}$ has the structure of an affine subspace of $(\mathbb{Z}/2\mathbb{Z})^E$.
 By choosing an arbitrary origin of this affine space, {we obtain a filtration of its group algebra which is independent of the choice made.
 Taking the sum of these filtrations over all complete flags yields a filtration $\Qcal_\bullet$ of the tope space of $M$.
 Moreover, \cite{RS} (implicitly) described an isomorphism $\qbv_p$ between $\Qcal_p/\Qcal_{p+1}$ and the $p$-th graded piece $\OS_p(\underline{M};\Ztwo)$ of the dual of the {\em Orlik--Solomon algebra} of $\underline{M}$.

-Once we have identified the filtrations of the $\ZZ/2\ZZ$--tope space in Theorem \ref{mainthm:Z2}, we also compare the maps of the $p$-th associated gradeds of the filtrations to $H_p(\Sal_M;\ZZ/2\ZZ)$ as well as $ \OS_p(\underline{M};\ZZ/2\ZZ)$, using the isomorphism between these two vector spaces from \cite{BZ92}.
+Once we have identified the filtrations of the $\ZZ/2\ZZ$--tope space in Theorem \ref{mainthm:Z2}, we also compare their associated maps.
+In order to do that, we make use of the (dual of the) isomorphism given by Bj\"{o}rner--Ziegler \cite{BZ92}, denoted by $BZ^\vee$, between $H_p(\Sal_M;\ZZ/2\ZZ)$ and $ \OS_p(\underline{M};\ZZ/2\ZZ)$.